-Step Description 1 Open an Enterprise Architect project that contains the NIEM 3.0 Reference Model and also the NIEM 3 MPD Types.
+Step Description 1 Open an Enterprise Architect project that contains the NIEM 4.0 Reference Model and also the NIEM MPD Types.
 If you don't have such a project, then open a new project and load the Reference Model and MPD Types using the Model Wizard.
-2 Using the Model Wizard, add a fresh copy of the NIEM 3 IEPD Starter Model to your project.
-The Starter Model contains a Package named 'myMPD', that in turn contains both a diagram and an object instance named 'myMPD' and a sub-Package named 'myMPD exchange'.
-Replace the name 'myMPD' with something more appropriate, if you prefer.
-3 The starter model contains a Schema Composer artifact named 'schemaComposer_Niem-core-subset'.
-Locate this artifact in the Project Browser, then double-click on it.
-This will open the Schema Composer and load the profile 'schemaComposer_Niem-core-subset'.
+2 Using the Model Wizard, add a fresh copy of the NIEM 4 IEPD Starter Model to your project.

+You should rename the object instance 'NIEM-MPD' to something more meaningful.
+When generating the MPD, the name of this object instance is used to name the root folder in which the MDP is created.
+If you wish, rename the Package 'NIEM 4 Starter Model' to something more appropriate as well.
+3 The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM subset'.
+Locate this artifact in the Browser window, then double-click on it.
+This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM subset'.
 The lower part of the Schema Composer contains three columns.
 From left to right, they are labeled 'Classes', 'Attributes' and 'Schema'.
-4 Using the Project Browser, locate the Package 'Niem-core' in the NIEM 3.0 Reference Model.
+4 Using the Browser window, locate the Package 'niem-core' in the NIEM 4.0 Reference Model.
 Within that Package, locate the Class 'AircraftType'.
 Drag and drop 'AircraftType' onto the left-hand column of the Schema Composer (labeled 'Classes').
 You will notice that the Classes ConveyanceType and ItemType are added automatically to the list of Classes.
 ItemType and ConveyanceType are supertypes from which AircraftType is derived.
 5 Select the Class 'AircraftType' in the left-hand column of the Schema Composer.
-In the center column, place a check mark beside the attribute AircraftWingColor (notice that this attribute has no type specified).
-The Class AircraftWingColorPropertyHolder is automatically added to the list of classes.
-6 Select the Class 'AircraftWingColorPropertyHolder' in the left-hand column.
-Notice that this Class also has an attribute with the name 'AircraftWingColor' that has no type specified.
-Place a check mark beside AircraftWingColor and also beside AircraftWingColorText.
-7 In this case, the attribute AircraftWingColor is the head of the substitution group and provides the connection between the Class AircraftType and the Class AircraftWingColorPropertyHolder.
+In the center column, place a check mark beside the attribute AircraftWingColorAbstract (notice that this attribute has no type specified).
+The Class AircraftWingColorAbstractPropertyHolder is automatically added to the list of Classes.
+6 Select the Class 'AircraftWingColorAbstractPropertyHolder' in the left-hand column.
+Notice that this Class also has an attribute named 'AircraftWingColorAbstract' that has no type specified.
+This attribute is pre-selected for you - it should remain selected.
+Simply place a check mark beside AircraftWingColorText.
+7 In this case, the attribute AircraftWingColorAbstract is the head of the substitution group and provides the connection between the client Class AircraftType and the supplier Class AircraftWingColorAbstractPropertyHolder.
 AircraftWingColorText is the actual attribute (of type TextType) that will be added to AircraftType.
 8 Some PropertyHolder types will have several attributes - the substitution group head, plus a number of others.
-You must always select the head of the substitution group in both the client and the supplier Classes.
-Then select additional attributes from the supplier Class as required.
-The additional attributes will ultimately be added to the client Class (by means of the substitution group) once the schema file is generated.
+The attribute that is the head of the substitution group must always be selected in both the client and the supplier Classes.
+Enterprise Architect pre-selects this attribute for you in the supplier Class (the PropertyHolder).
+You then only need to select the attribute(s) from the supplier that you want to substitute in place of the head of the substitution group.

-Example NIEM 3.0 Schema
+Example NIEM Schema